g-gundam/4chan-ghostpostmixer/README.md

 - Have you ever written a reply only to find out you've been banned?
 - Have you ever had a jannie delete every post you made after banning you?

 This userscript can help you and the rest of the 4chan community in these situations.

+- You can still see all deleted posts in a thread as long as they were preserved in the archives.
+- You can ghostpost in the archived version of a thread.
+- As long as your post exists in the archives, it will be visible to 4chan GhostPostMixer users.

-The more people use it, the less power jannies will have to silence people.
+**The more people use it, the less power jannies will have to silence people.**

 ## Installation